google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 <figure> <img src="images/1_8BQ3bCYu1AVvJWPR1x8Yig.png"/> <figcaption>This graph
-highlights parse times for a 1MB bundle of JavaScript (~250KB gzipped) across desktop & mobile devices of differing classes.
+highlights parse times for a 1MB bundle of JavaScript (~250KB gzipped) across desktop and mobile devices of differing classes.
 When looking at the cost of parse, it’s the decompressed figures to consider e.g ~250KB gzipped JS decompresses to ~1MB of code.</figcaption> </figure>